jeanschuchardt/ToDoList/README.md

 To build and run the project, follow these steps:

-* Build the project: mvn clean install
+* Build the project: mvn clean install -DskipTests=true
+* Create docker image: docker build -t task .
+* Instantiate a database and start the application: docker-compose up -d
+* Shutdown the application: docker-compose down -v
 * Run the project: mvn spring-boot:run

 -> The application will be available at http://localhost:6161.